directus/directus/docs/configuration/data-model/fields.md

 ::: tip Database Columns

-Keep in mind that a Directus Field is just a database columns.
+Keep in mind that a Directus Field is just a database column.
 Therefore you can create a columns directly in the database, and it will automatically appear within Directus using intelligent defaults.
 You can then enhance the experience further using the following steps.